Fertility Awareness-Based Methods of Family Planning

 - You have bleeding between menstrual periods that is difficult to distinguish from your normal menstrual period or that makes assessing your cervical mucus difficult.

-Barrier Method: Contraception that prevents sperm from entering the female reproductive system.
+Barrier Method: Birth control that stops sperm from entering the uterus, such as a condom.

 Basal Body Temperature (BBT): The temperature of the body at rest.